vsinha027/QuantumInspireCodes/README.md

-# QuantumInspireCodes
-Basic examples to run on Starmon-7 backend of Quantum Inspire
+# Quantum Inspire Codes and examples by Vivek